namiwang/wcdn/README.md

 You may wanna replace all `src` in `<link>`s in your build pipeling by using something like `gulp-replace`

+## Still in alpha

+Do NOT use in production.

+Looking for testing users.

 ## List of current hosting components

 - Polymer lib